Sue: Oh no. Not Chris Boucher again.

 Me: It’s pronounced Boucher, actually.

 Sue: This looks good.
-They’re selling it well.
+They’re really selling it to me.
 The camera movement certainly helps.

-Sue: The robots look like walking BAFTAs.
-Were the BBC trying to be subliminal in the hope that they’d win something?
+Sue: These robots look like walking BAFTAs.
+Were the BBC trying to be subliminal, hoping they’d win something?

-The human crew members are relaxing elsewhere in a very comfortable room.
+The human crewmembers relax elsewhere in a comfortable room.

-Sue: So this must be a luxury cruise ship.
+Sue: So this is a luxury cruise ship.